ppy/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/en.md

 There is no songs folder in lazer!
 This allows us to do cool things like not require pressing `F5` at song select to refresh beatmaps (because beatmaps are always in a good state) and reduce the disk space used by beatmaps by 20–40%.
 You can read more about [the way lazer stores files](/wiki/Client/Release_stream/Lazer/File_storage).

 If you need to make changes to a beatmap, please use the in-game beatmap editor.
-You can alternatively click `Edit externally` under the `File` tab in the editor to open the map in a temporary folder for external editing.
+To access the raw files for a beatmap set, you can use the **Edit externally** option under the **File** menu.

 #### Now that "osu!direct" is available to all players, will supporters have any new benefits?